1 Peter 4:12-19

 Do not be surprised by suffering; interpret it through Christ’s cross and coming glory.

-12 Beloved, don’t be astonished at the fiery trial which has come upon you to test you, as though a strange thing happened to you.
+12 Beloved, do not be surprised at the fiery trial that has come upon you, as though something strange were happening to you.

-14 If you are insulted for the name of Christ, you are blessed; because the Spirit of glory and of God rests on you.
-On their part he is blasphemed, but on your part he is glorified.
+14 If you are insulted for the name of Christ, you are blessed, because the Spirit of glory and of God rests on you.

-16 But if one of you suffers for being a Christian, let him not be ashamed; but let him glorify God in this matter.
+16 But if you suffer as a Christian, do not be ashamed, but glorify God that you bear that name.

-17 For the time has come for judgment to begin with the household of God.
-If it begins first with us, what will happen to those who don’t obey the Good News of God?
+17 For it is time for judgment to begin with the family of God; and if it begins with us, what will the outcome be for those who disobey the gospel of God?

-18 “If it is hard for the righteous to be saved, what will happen to the ungodly and the sinner?”
+18 And, “If it is hard for the righteous to be saved, what will become of the ungodly and the sinner?”

 Do not be surprised by suffering; interpret it through Christ’s cross and coming glory.